 - On the Schema DesignTickets page, click Schema Design in the upper-right corner.

-Parameter Description Project Name The name of the project.
+Parameter Required Description Project Name Yes The name of the project.
 Enter a name that can help you identify the project.
-Project description The business background of the project, such as the purpose or objective of the project.
+Project description Yes The business background of the project, such as the purpose or objective of the project.
 This reduces unnecessary communication.
-Change Base Database The database on which you want to perform schema design operations.
-In this example, select a database in Secure Collaboration mode.
-The type of the environment to which the database belongs must conform to the R&D standards corresponding to the security rules of the database.
+Change Base Database Yes The database on which you want to perform schema design operations.
+In this example, a database in Security Collaboration mode is selected.
+The type of the environment in which the database resides must conform to the R&D standards that correspond to the security rules of the database.
 For more information about the R&D process, see Schema Design.
-Security Rules The security rules that you want to apply.
+Security Rules No The security rules that you want to apply.
 DMS automatically selects security rules after you specify a database.
-Associated Iterations The iteration to be associated with the project.
+Associated Iterations No The iteration to be associated with the project.
 To select an iteration, click Select/Change Iteration.
-In the dialog box that appears, find the iteration and click Associate in the Actions column.
-Change Stakeholder The stakeholders of the schema design.
+In the Iterations dialog box, find the iteration and click Associate in the Actions column.
+Change Stakeholder Yes The stakeholders of the schema design.
 All the specified stakeholders can view the ticket details and assist developers in accelerating the development and approval processes.Note Irrelevant users other than DMS administrators and database administrators (DBAs) are not allowed to view the ticket details.

 - Use the GUI